zmoore-usgs/WMA_Keycloak_Docker/README.md

 2. SSH into your docker swarm maanger machine by running `docker-machine ssh <manager machine name>`

-3. Create a new Docker Registry service on your swarm (images that are to-be deployed to a swarm cluster must be stored within a docker registry in order for the swarm to pull them) by running: `docker service create --name registory --publish 5000:5000 registry:2`
+3. Create a new Docker Registry service on your swarm (images that are to-be deployed to a swarm cluster must be stored within a docker registry in order for the swarm to pull them) by running: `docker service create --name registry --publish 5000:5000 registry:2`

 4. In order to push and pull images to and from your private registry it must be trsuted by your swarm manager.
 To do this edit the boot2docker profile by running `sudo vi /var/lib/boot2docker/profile` and adding `--insecure-registry <your docker swarm manager machine IP>:5000` as a new line in the `EXTRA_ARGS` section at the top of the file.
 After editing your `profile` file should look similar to this: